anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Any sufficiently advanced technology is equivalent to magic.
+Quote: Start where you are.
+Use what you have.
+Do what you can.

-By: Arthur C. Clarke
+By: Arthur Ashe